Dear readers of ADxS.org, please forgive the disruption.

 2.3.
 Opipramol

-Opipramol is a primarily anxiolytic (anti-anxiety) tricyclic antidepressant.
+Opipramol is a primarily anxiolytic (anxiety-relieving) tricyclic antidepressant.

-Opipramol binds strongly to sigma-1 and sigma-2 receptors, but does not inhibit reuptake of biogenic amines like usual TCAs.
-Subtherapeutic doses decrease sigma-2 receptor density.16
+Opipramol binds strongly to sigma-1 and sigma-2 receptors, but does not inhibit the reuptake of biogenic amines like conventional TCAs.
+Subtherapeutic doses reduce the sigma-2 receptor density.16

 2.4.
 Brexpiprazole

-A study of brexpiprazole use in stimulant nonresponders found no significant improvement in ADHD symptoms.17
+A study on the use of brexpiprazole in stimulant non-responders found no significant improvement in ADHD symptoms.17

 1. Empfehlungen der Bundesärztekammer zur Therapie und Versorgung von AD(H)S, Abschnitt 5.2.4.3.